- Soak up Rome's fountains, piazzas, and ancient landmarks at your own pace

-|Day 1||Arrive in Rome||Rome|
+|Day 1||Arrive in Rome, Explore||Rome|

-|Day 2||Self-Guided Visit of the Colosseum and Forum||Rome|
+|Day 2||Visit the Colosseum & Roman Forum||Rome|

 |Day 5||Florence Self-Guided City Tour||Florence|